Weak Error on the densities for the Euler scheme of stable additive SDEs with Besov drift: Proof of Theorem

 \subsection{Control of the Hölder modulus for the error}

-It was seen in the control of the previous term $\Delta_4 $ that a contribution in $\sup_{s\in (0,T]}\left \|\frac{(\Gamma-\Gamma^h)(0,x,\tau_s^h,\cdot)}{\bar p_\alpha(\tau_s^h,\cdot-x)}\right\|_{\B_{\infty,\infty}^\rho}$, $\rho>-\beta $ appeared in the r.h.s. of \eqref{maj-D4-mainthm}.
-This is particular means that, in order to make a circular/Gronwall type argument, we need to control the corresponding normalized Besov norm for the error in its final variable through its decomposition in \eqref{DECOUP_ERR}.
+It was seen in the control of the previous term $\Delta_4 $ that a contribution in $\sup_{s\in (0,T]}\left \|\frac{(\Gamma-\Gamma^h)(0,x,\tau_s^h,\cdot)}{\bar p_\alpha(\tau_s^h,\cdot-x)}\right\|_{\B_{\infty,\infty}^\rho}$, $\rho$ defined in \eqref{CHOICE_FOR_RHO} appeared in the r.h.s. of \eqref{maj-D4-mainthm}.
+This in particular means that, in order to make a circular/Gronwall type argument, we need to control the corresponding normalized Besov norm for the error in its final variable through its decomposition in \eqref{DECOUP_ERR}.
 To this end, we will mainly reproduce the former computations observing that we still have some margin in the time singularities.
-We will here focus on the $\rho $-Hölder modulus of continuity in the diagonal regime (for the current time considered and the final variable), since otherwise the previous controls on the supremum norm already provide the estimates.
-Namely, we consider for all $(y,y')\in (\R^d)^2 $ s.t. $|y-y'|\le t^{\frac 1\alpha} $ the quantity:
+We will here focus on the $\rho $-Hölder modulus of continuity in the diagonal regime (for the current time considered and the final variable), since otherwise the previous controls on the supremum norm already provide the estimates (see the definition in \eqref{DEF_GH} above).

-using Lemma \ref{lemma-stable-sensitivities} for the first inequality.
-We will thus now focus on the first term using the error expansion \eqref{DECOUP_ERR}.
-With a slight abuse of notation from now on, for $y,y'\in \R^d $ we will denote for $i\in \{1,\cdots, 6\} $
+\sm{From the overall strategy introduced at the beginning of Section \ref{SEC_PROOF_THM}, and coherently with the former analysis for the supremum norm which also made the $\B_{\infty,\infty}^\rho $ norm of the normalized error appear}, we will thus now focus on the first term in the r.h.s. of \eqref{THE_DECOUP_FOR_HOLDER_MOD_E} using the error expansion \eqref{DECOUP_ERR}.
+With a slight abuse of notation from now on, for $y,y'\in \R^d $, s.t. $|y-y'|\le t^{\frac 1\alpha} $, we will denote for $i\in \{1,\cdots, 6\} $,

 where the terms $\Delta_i(0,x,t,y),\Delta_i(0,x,t,y') $ are those introduced in \eqref{DECOUP_ERR}.

 \paragraph{Term $\Delta_1 $: first time step.} For $\Delta_1$, we rely on the fact that we work on the first time step.
 Let us first expand the expectation: